qiaoqiao7878/coding-interview-preparation/SLAM.md

 #### Bundle adjustment

+Jointly estimating 3D coordinates of points and camera parameters.

 camera localizations and sparse geometrical reconstruction, given a strong network of matches and good initial guesses are provided.

+Aims to minimize the reprojection errors

 ### Simultaneous Localization and Mapping (SLAM)
 Estimate 6 DoF poses and map from sequential image data

+### Covisibility Graph
+undirected weighted graph.\
+Each node is a keyframe and an egde exists if they share observation of same map points, weight is the number of common points.

+### Loop closing
+1. Loop candidates detection, computer the similarity between the bag of words vector of keyframes.
+2. compute the transformation between these 2 frames
+3. Loop fusion, fuse duplicated map points and insert new edges in the covisibility graph
+4. Essential graph optimization

+### Lifelong operation
+Detect redundant keyframes and delete them.\
+Because Bundle adjustment complexity grows with the number of keyframes.\
+Imagine if the camera stays there or move in a small area.